jingquanalex/workshop_threejs_2021/readme.md

 ];
 ```

-As you have noticed, applying `MeshLambertMaterial` will result in a black cube.
-It is because the normal vectors for each triangle vertex have not been specified, and hence the Lambert shading model computation (N dot L) will result in a 0 value.
-You can find how the Lambert material fragment shader is formed in the next section.
+As you have noticed before, applying `MeshLambertMaterial` to the cube will result in a black color.
+It is because the normal vectors for each triangle vertex have not been defined, therefore, the Lambert shading model (N dot L) will produce a 0 value.
+You can find out how the Lambert shading model is defined in the fragment shader in the next section.
 For now, let's define the normal vertex attributes for each vertex of the cube.

 Unfortunately, if you use indices to specify normal vectors like how you have described vertices above, you will notice that triangles sharing the same vertex will have the same normal vector, even though the triangles are facing different orientations.
-This results in a wrongly calculated reflected light value!
+This results in a wrongly calculated light value for certain cube faces!

-To get around this, you will have to describe every triangle and its 3 vertices, along with other vertex attributes (e.g. normal, UV).
+To get around this, you will have to describe every triangle's 3 vertices, along with other vertex attributes (e.g. normal, UV texture coordinates).

-- Let's replace our vertex-index arrays with a new vertex array of all triangle vertices:
+- Let's replace our vertex and index arrays with a new vertex array defining all triangle vertices of the cube:

 ```javascript
 // List of 3 component (xyz) vertices defining two triangles per face of the cube